-Jay’s practice encompasses a wide variety of civil litigation in trial and appellate courts, regulatory proceedings, and arbitral tribunals, with a particular focus on class actions and whistleblower disputes.
+Jay’s practice encompasses a wide variety of civil litigation in trial and appellate courts, regulatory proceedings, and arbitral tribunals, with a particular focus on antitrust and class actions.

-Jay is a member of the firm’s Associates Committee and is a Summer Associate program coordinator for the Washington D.C. office.
+Jay is chair of the firm’s Associates Committee and is a Summer Associate program coordinator for the Washington D.C. office.

 Jay’s recent matters include: